franciscoengenheiro/concurrent-problem-sets/README.md

 meaning the list is only created if and when the property is called.

-Additionally, `LazyThreadSafetyMode.PUBLICATION` was used to ensure that the list is created only once, even if multiple initializations occur concurrently."
+Additionally, `LazyThreadSafetyMode.PUBLICATION` was used to ensure that the list is created only once, even if multiple initializations occur concurrently.

 #### Normal Execution
 - A thread calls the `all` method and passes a list of `CompletionStage` implementations, expecting a list of input stages as a result.